MasterRO94/laravel-mail-viewer/README.md

 # Laravel 5.5+ mail logger and viewer
 ### Easily log and view in browser outgoing emails.

-This package gives an ability to log all outgoing emails to a database and view them all from a browser.
+This package gives an ability to log all outgoing emails to a database and view them all from a browser like them will be shown in a modern mail clients (gmail, etc.).

 ## Installation